No Wonder It Works So Well: There May Be Viagra In That Herbal Supplement

 In the 24 years since the law took effect, the supplements industry has boomed.

 "The underlying problem is this is a huge industry with fly-by-night actors, and it's completely impossible for the agency to keep up with them," says Lurie, who worked at the FDA for eight years.
 "We'd all like to see the agency doing more.
-In some cases, it has limited authority.
-In other cases, it has limited resources."
+In some cases it has limited authority.
+In other cases it has limited resources."

 Most of the adulterated supplements were marketed for sexual enhancement, weight loss or muscle building.
 Prior research has found products in the same categories were responsible for most of an estimated 23,000 U.S. emergency room visits linked to supplements each year.